lostb1t/replex/README.md

 - Hide watched items from recommendations.
 - Choose between styles, shelf (default) or hero.
 - Plex doesnt apply user restrictions to collection recommendations. this proxy fixes that so you can have unique rows for every user.
-- Works on every client!
+- Works on every client/app not only plex web!

 ### Usage example